 This month I finally re-visited one of my favourite European cities: Prague.
-As I returned to Prague for the first time in 17 years, I was keen to explore not only the tourist sights, but also the top spots to eat Czech food and drink speciality coffee in the city.
+As I returned to Prague for the first time in 17 years, I was keen to explore not only the tourist sights, but also the best places to eat and drink.
+Here’s my foodies tour of the Czech capital city.

 From the castle complex and St. Vitus Cathedral overlooking the narrow streets of Malá Strana (the “Lesser Town”); to the Baroque and Gothic gems dotted around Stare Miasto (the old town) and the romantic bridges; the capital of Czech Republic is full of charms waiting to be discovered.

 Before my trip, I partnered with an online gift company called Tinggly.
 We’ve all been struggling at some point to find the perfect gift for a partner, parent, sibling or friend.
 Tinggly offers great gift solutions for people who love travel, culture, adventure, and experiences that will last in their memories for years to come.
 In the gift box you will find a voucher code that has no expiration date and can be redeemed for hundreds of different experiences in 100+ countries around the world.

 I absolutely love the idea of gifting experiences instead of things.
 After all, experiences are what make our hearts beat and our minds dream!
 When the Tinggly team reached to offer one of their gift boxes, I immediately accepted.
 It took me a long time to choose an experience, undecided between the many available in Krakow and London, Tallinn and Prague!
 In the end, my husband and I decided to book a Half Day Food Trip of Prague for Two.
 The food tour was organised by Eating Europe and provided a great introduction into Czech food and a taste of local life.